Engineering Hierarchical Symmetries: Applications

-Symmetries play a fundamental role also in topological quantum matter; this is perhaps most prominently encoded in the notion of symmetry-protected topological phases (SPTs), where topological stability is predicated on the presence of a particular symmetry \cite{pollmann2012symmetry,chen2013symmetry}.
-We now demonstrate how \HS can change the topological character of, say, electronic systems by altering the underlying symmetry.
-We start from a topological insulator (TI) in a 2D lattice, protected by time reversal symmetry $\mathcal{T}$ and crystalline inversion symmetry $\mathcal{I}$.
+We start from a TI in a 2D lattice, protected by time-reversal symmetry $\mathcal{T}$ and crystalline inversion symmetry $\mathcal{I}$.
 Subject to open boundary conditions, the single-particle spectrum of the Hamiltonian $H_{\text{TI}}$ exhibits topological edge modes.
-In such materials, an initial state with significant support on the edge of a sample will keep this support during the time evolution generated by $H_{\text{TI}}.$ Perturbations that break time reversal $\mathcal{T}$ but preserve inversion symmetry $\mathcal{I}$ cause a topological phase transition from a TI to a higher-order topological insulator (HOTI)~\cite{schindler2018higher}.
+In such materials, an initial state with significant support on the edge of a sample will keep this support during the time evolution generated by $H_{\text{TI}}.$ Perturbations that break time reversal $\mathcal{T}$ but preserve inversion symmetry $\mathcal{I}$ cause a topological phase transition from a TI to a HOTI ~\cite{ ahn2019failure, benalcazar2019quantization, khalaf2018symmetry, schindler2018higher, schindler2022topological}; see Appendix~\ref{sec:HOTI} for details.
 The characteristic feature of HOTI is the presence of corner states whose support is localized only at the corners of the sample, reflecting the reduced symmetry group.

 A change of topology from a TI to a HOTI can naturally be exhibited by the transient dynamics of Floquet systems that realize the \HS ladder $\mathcal{T}{\times} \mathcal{I}{\rightarrow}\mathcal{I}{\rightarrow} E$.
-Intuitively, initial states with weight concentrated on the edge modes will remain stable over a controllable timescale, before the leading-order symmetry-reducing term takes over; then only modes supported on the corners survive, while other edge modes start delocalizing into the bulk as a result of broken time reversal.
-Eventually, if present, interactions will cause the system to heat up to an infinite temperature state and lose all nontrivial topological properties.
+Intuitively, initial states with weight concentrated on the edge modes will remain stable over a controllable timescale before the leading-order symmetry-reducing term takes over; then, only modes supported on the corners survive, while other edge modes start delocalizing into the bulk as a result of broken time reversal.
+Eventually, if present, interactions will cause the system to heat up to an infinite-temperature state and lose all nontrivial topological properties.